ggerganov/llama.cpp/examples/server/README.md

 - `--slots-endpoint-disable`: To disable slots state monitoring endpoint.
 Slots state may contain user data, prompts included.
 - `--metrics`: enable prometheus `/metrics` compatible endpoint (default: disabled)
 - `--chat-template JINJA_TEMPLATE`: Set custom jinja chat template.
 This parameter accepts a string, not a file name (default: template taken from model's metadata).
 We only support [some pre-defined templates](https://github.com/ggerganov/llama.cpp/wiki/Templates-supported-by-llama_chat_apply_template)
-- `--log-disable`: Output logs to stdout only, default: enabled.
+- `--log-disable`: Output logs to stdout only, not to `llama.log`. default: enabled.
 - `--log-format FORMAT`: Define the log output to FORMAT: json or text (default: json)

 **If compiled with `LLAMA_SERVER_SSL=ON`**